GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 By Yasmeen Abutaleb

-NEW YORK, Oct 10 (Reuters) - Stocks in major global markets closed out one of their worst weeks of the year on Friday, with an index of global equities hitting an eight-month low, and oil slumping to a four-year low as worries about slowing global economic growth darkened the investment outlook.
+NEW YORK, Oct 10 (Reuters) - Stocks on major markets fell on Friday, with an index of global equities hitting a seven-month low, and oil slumped to a four-year low as worries about weak worldwide economic growth continued to take a toll on investor confidence.

-Major Wall Street stock indexes fell for the third straight week, with the S&P 500 suffering its worst week since mid-2012, as selling accelerating late in the day.
+Most major markets declined about 1 percent on Friday, though the U.S. benchmark S&P 500 index fell just 0.2 percent, while the tech-heavy Nasdaq experienced the biggest losses on Wall Street.

-Investors fled to the safety of government debt, with the 30-year Treasury bond’s yield nearing the 3.0 percent level for the first time since May 2013.
+Investors have scrambled to reduce big bets in stocks and other risky assets after reaping big gains from a rally in major world equity markets that has only seen brief interruptions in the past three years.

 “In a vacuum of policy response, investors are selling first and asking questions later,” said Jim McDonald, chief investment strategist at Chicago-based Northern Trust Asset Management, which has about $924 billion in assets under management.